fairdataihub/SODA-for-SPARC-Docs/docs/prepare-metadata/create-subjects.md

   - Age category: Select, from the dropdown list, the age category that the subject belongs to.
 Options in the dropdown list are derived from [UBERON life](http://www.ontobee.org/ontology/catalog/UBERON?iri=http://purl.obolibrary.org/obo/UBERON_0000105) cycle stage, as per SPARC requirements.

   - Age range: Provide the minimal age (youngest) and the maximum age (oldest) of the research subjects in this dataset.
-The format for these 2 fields is numerical value + space + unit (spelled out).
+The format for these two fields is numerical value + space + unit (spelled out).

   - Date of birth: The date of birth of the subject.